signal-noise/react-shader-canvas/README.md

 import React from 'react';
 import ShaderCanvas from "@signal-noise/shader-canvas";

-import fragShader from "./noise.frag";
+// Using the webpack loader "shader-loader" import fragShader from "./noise.frag";
 import vertShader from "./noise.vert";

 const FunkyView = () => {

-  const uniforms = {
+  // Uniforms to pass into the shader const uniforms = {
     u_color_bg: [11, 12, 33],
     u_color_line: [205, 255, 0],